ZupIT/beagle-docs/content/en/api/components/layout/sizedbox.md

 ## What is it?

-`SizedBox` is a function that applies a size to your component.
+`SizedBox` is a function to help you organize the layout of your view.
+It sets the size of the component passed as parameter with the given value.
+This is equivalent to set the property `style.size` of the component.

 See how the structure is represented: